Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Numerical convergence

 The neutrino density matrix $\varrho(x,y)$ is initialised at $x_{\rm in}$ with vanishing off-diagonal entries and diagonal entries equal to the ideal gas equilibrium occupation numbers at the rescaled temperature $z_{\rm in}$, where $z_{\rm in}$ is found by evolving the continuity equation~\eqref{comoving_conserv_equation} from an even earlier time, $x_0 \equiv (1/10) (m_e/m_\mu)$, with $z_0 \equiv a_0 \times 10 \, m_\mu=1$, assuming equilibrium in the neutrino sector.
 Our default choice of $x_{\rm in} = 0.001$ corresponds to $z_{\rm in} -1= 2.9 \times 10^{-4}$ or $T_{\rm in}\simeq 511$~MeV, a temperature at which the neutrino collision rate significantly dominates over both the flavour oscillation and the Hubble expansion rate (see, e.g., figure I of~\cite{Lunardini:2000fy}), so that the settings for $\varrho(x_{\rm in},y)$ hold to an excellent approximation.

-To establish convergence with respect to this initialisation procedure, figure~\ref{fig:xin} shows the changes in $\Neff^{\rm SM}$ within the minimum set-up (dotted blue) and the full calculation including full neutrino--neutrino collisions (solid red), as we systematically lower $x_{\rm in}$ over a range $x_{\rm in} \in [0.001, 0.05]$.
+To establish convergence with respect to this initialisation procedure, figure~\ref{fig:xin} shows the changes in $\Neff^{\rm SM}$ within the minimum set-up (dotted green) computed with NC and the full calculation including full neutrino--neutrino collisions using the GL (solid red) and the NC (solid blue) methods, as we systematically lower $x_{\rm in}$ over a range $x_{\rm in} \in [0.001, 0.05]$.
 The latter number corresponds to $z_{\rm in} = 1.098$ \footnote{ This number comes from our choice of normalisation of $z$ and the fact that we take into account the presence of muons at high temperatures.
 When muons become non-relativistic, they transfer their entropy to the rest of the plasma, with the result that the photon temperature grows by a factor $(57/43)^{1/3}\simeq 1.098$. } or, equivalently, $T_{\rm in} \simeq 10$~MeV, technically still considerably above the nominal neutrino decoupling temperature, $T_d \sim {\cal O} (1)$~MeV.
 Evidently, for the entire range of $x_{\rm in}$ tested, deviations from the default calculation are always below $|\delta \Neff| \sim 2 \times 10^{-5}$ and hence consistent with numerical noise.
 We therefore conclude that in the context of computing $\Neff^{\rm SM}$, the choice of initialisation time~$x_{\rm in}$ even as late as $x_{\rm in}=0.05$ is not a limiting factor.
-This reaffirms the findings of~\cite{deSalas,Gariazzo:2019gyi}, which recommended $x_{\rm in} = 0.05$ for three-flavour decoupling calculations.
+This reaffirms the findings of~\cite{deSalas:2016ztq,Gariazzo:2019gyi}, which recommended $x_{\rm in} = 0.05$ for three-flavour decoupling calculations.